MIKIBURGOS/LM-optimal-events/README.md

 For now (v1), only speedups (represented in seconds, without separating kinds of speedups) are taken into account.

 # Usage
+Download opti_event.py and opti_event_funcs.py
 Change the values in variables from lines 5 to 17 (ANC_CORE to HOURS) to your values.
 Your values for the items is basically the answer to the question "how many gems would I pay for this?".
 For example, ancient cores can be bought for 950 gems, but would I waste 5k gems for a pyris?
 Hell no.
-The last values are basically the boosts you have with the respective gear (if you have 630% training boost, write 6.3) and the hours that get "simulated".
+Then set the boosts you have with the respective gear (if you have 630.56% training boost, write 6.3056) and the hours that get "simulated".

 # Intention
 I tried 3 or 4 different ways to calculate every possibility, having to rewrite so many lines of code, so even if this code is redundant sometimes, I'm very happy about it.
 With previous tries, I was very lost in my own code, so this time my focus was readability (for myself), basically I wanted to know what I was writing and why I was doing it at any point in the code, that's why some values are redundant, why some elif statements could be changed to else but I decided against, etc.